 Remember, the point of the Affordable Care Act was to make health care affordable.
 It wasn’t to give everyone health insurance.
 But, the only fix that could be ramrodded through Congress was one where the cost shift could be shouldered by an industry: insurance companies.
 Then, by extension, you would shoulder the costs.

-Article last modified on December 29, 2017.
+Article last modified on July 30, 2018.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: Repealing the Obamacare Mandate Is the Worst Thing Trump Did for Consumers in 2017 - AMP.
+Mobile users may also access the AMP Version: Repealing the Obamacare Mandate Is the Worst Thing Trump Did - AMP.